Lesson 9.5

 When it comes to education data, California is changing the game.

-The DQC was an early critic of the weaknesses of California's existing data systems for education, but hardly the only one.
+The DQC hasn't been the only critic of the weaknesses of California's data systems for education.
 For example, a 2013 report from the Public Policy Institute of California (PPIC) echoed many of the same themes, as did a 2017 publication from the Education Insight Center titled California's Maze of Student Information.
 A 2024 article by EdSource touched on many of these same themes, as underfunding continued to impede access to relevant and reliable educational data.

 One of California's major data systems for education is the California Longitudinal Pupil Achievement Data System, commonly known as CALPADS.
-The core element of CALPADS is a unique identifier for each student that remains consistent even as the student advances through grades and moves from one school to the next.
-While the CALPADS has been operational since 2009, the data it collects is not easily accessible to districts or to the public.
-It also does not collect data on pre-kindergarten, higher education, and workplace and social service agencies that contribute to the full story and educational experience of students' success.
+The core element of CALPADS is a unique identifier for each student that remains consistent even as the student advances through grades (Pre-K through 12) and moves from one school to the next.
+The system also connects to some out-of school programs that receive federal funding, and to student enrollment data in state colleges.

 Districts struggle to make sense of their data